giantswarm/handbook/content/docs/people/reading-material/working-student-perks.md

 🗣 EAP

-🌴 Join us at our yearly onsites!
+🌴 Join us at our yearly on-sites!
 N.B., we pay all travel, accommodation and associated costs, however, the time spent at onsite is unpaid.
 If you do any daily hours relating to your normal work, this can be billed.